BryanAbate/expo-booster/README.md

 # Expo Booster

-## Propulse your Expo (React Native) application with a minimal template.
+## Propulse your Expo (React Native) application with a minimal state of the art template.

 A minimal template to propulse your Expo application with a state of the art tech stack, lint and format rules: